752963e64/AwfuLite/README.md

 ### Some TODO

 ```
+- add a debug mode to docview... surface usually split to show debug info into an non editable(docview)
+or something like this... :Ð
 - abrupt selections kills the feel someone human did it... gotta test smooth methods :Ð
 - implement a timeline player.
 - overlaping box which act as menu pop...